data2health/leaf-edw/RPPR.md

 # Potential Pitfalls and Alternative Strategies

-  Since this project is heavily influenced by the engagement activities of CTSA hub,
+  Since this project is heavily influenced by the engagement activities of a CTSA hub, there is potential for lack of involvement; lack of adequate resources to work with the Leaf team; tech or timeline issues; and/or Leaf is deemed not useful for site.
+We have devised a strategy that includes having several potential pilot sites that can serve as a back-up sites in case any of the above scenerios occur.
+Each committed pilot site will be evaluated at period intervals to determine their engangement/progress.